 Prerequisite: download and install the app

-On the Omniscope download page you will find two builds - 'Rock' and 'latest daily build', first one being older and more stable, the newer one coming with all the latest features, but not as tested as the first one.
+On the Omniscope download page you will find two builds - 'Rock' and 'latest daily build', first one being older and more stable, the newer one coming with all the latest features.

 After the download, install the app (following instructions here if necessary) and start Omniscope by clicking on the blue Omniscope icon on your desktop.